My pre-COVID weight was terrible. When I opened the health app on my mobile phone, I hated seeing the word "obese" there; so I stopped using it.

 Breakfast: Most of the time, I'd still have my breakfast pots.
 They're so convenient.
 And I like them!
 Sometimes, I'd have homemade seedy psyllium crackers topped with goat's cheese, dry-roasted pecans and a drizzle of local honey.
 Either way, breakfast contained a little protein, carbohydrate and fibre.
 Coffee?
 Yes Please!
 I'll have a long black, with a dash of milk.

-Lunch: I started out with a small tin of lime and pepper tuna, a half-serve of brown rice, and 2 serves of frozen vegetables.
+Lunch: I started out with a small tin of lime and pepper tuna, a half-cup of brown rice, and 2 cups of frozen vegetables.
 This is good, because you can either defrost the veggies and have it as a "tuna salad", or heat up for a warm dish.
-It's a great option for work (I used to have shelf packs of pre-cooked rice in my desk drawer at work, along with tinned tuna.
-The veggies would stay in the freezer until I needed them.
+It's a great option for work (have shelf packs of pre-cooked rice in your desk drawer, along with tinned tuna.
+The veggies stay in the freezer until needed.
 Too easy!).

-The idea is to have half the plate filled with veggies, and the two remaining quarters are the carbs and protein (1/2 and two1/4s).
-Tuna is one of the great proteins (and those tins are an easy serve, giving you an idea of what a "serve" looks like).
+The idea is to have half the plate filled with veggies, and the two remaining quarters are the carbs and protein.
+Tuna is one of the great proteins (and those 95g tins are an easy serve, giving you an idea of what a "serve" looks like).
 The downside, is dealing with packaging (it's recyclable, but I still don't like packaging).
 During winter, I had homemade soup (chicken or beef, with lots of soup mix in it, as well as veggies), and some psyllium crackers.
 I wouldn't mind a sprinkle of parmesan cheese on top!!

 Dinner: My best weight-loss results were when I ate salmon with fresh or frozen veggies for dinner.
-I'd have the same serving fractions as lunch (1/2 plate of vegies, and the two 1/4s), but there would be two fillets of salmon (at about 115g raw, each).
+I had 3 cups of vegies, a 1/2 cup of brown rice and salmon (about 100-120g).
 I'd look at all that fish, and think it was too much; but it worked.
-The reason it worked was because salmon is what's known as an "oily fish".
+The reason it worked was because salmon and tuna are known as "oily fish".
+They contain good oils.

-Daytime snacks: Fresh fruit (mandarins/tangerines were fantastic), with a few nuts, or a piece of cheese.
+Snacks: I saved up my 3 snacks for after dinner.
+They could be fresh fruit (mandarins/tangerines were fantastic), up to 14 nuts, or a piece of cheese (40g).
 I like soft cheeses, hard cheeses, stinky cheeses, foreign cheeses, Australian cheeses ...
 (I'm channelling Bubba Blue from Forrest Gump in my head right now!!).

 Anyhow, the only thing I would say is watch out for haloumi.
 I love haloumi, but it's full of fat.

 Evening snacks: This is where I used to get caught (and I'd feel so guilty because of it).
 The dietician, bless her, accommodated my night-time snacking habit, and it all seemed to fit perfectly.... unless I had a whole packet of Tim Tams!!!
-My new usual evening snack consists of about 200g of unsweetened natural yoghurt with a serve of frozen fruit; then a serve of unsalted nuts.
-If I need more protein, I mix in some protein powder into my yoghurt.
+My new usual evening snack consisted of about 200g of unsweetened natural yoghurt with a serve of frozen fruit; then a serve of unsalted nuts.
 If you're a grown-up and want a drink of alcohol, my favourite is Glayva.
-I don't know if it's a digestif but it seems to work that way for me.
-I'd have just about a single serve (no more).
-I would also ensure at least two nights alcohol-free.
-If I've been good, and my calorie count can handle it, then I will have two Lindt (lindor) balls.
-If I have a bag of popcorn, then I don't have anything else (except maybe a glass of milk).
+I'd have just about a single serve (no more) with 7 home roasted almonds.
+I would also ensure that most nights were alcohol-free.
+If I was good, and my calorie count could handle it, then I would have two Lindt (lindor) balls.
+If I had a bag of popcorn, then I didn’t have anything else (except maybe a glass of milk).

 Well, I had started losing weight, but plateaued at 94kg.
 I stayed there for some time.
-The dietician suggested increasing my protein intake, and she also said that my calorie intake was low.
+The dietician suggested increasing my physical activity.
+Just 30 minutes a day (that means walking somewhere new for 15 minutes and then returning home).

-I don't know how it works, but doing exactly as instructed by the dietician has helped.
+I don't know how it works, but doing exactly as instructed by the dietician helps.
 I'm not at my target weight but I am getting there.
 If I were to do one of those "10 best weight loss tips" lists, it would have to be:

 Talk to your GP about your concerns - physical, mental, emotional, social and vocational.
-This way, you GP knows who to send you to.
-You might need more than just one allied health professional (like a psychologist, a podiatrist, an exercise physiologist ....).
+You might be eligible for metformin.
+Your GP will send you for a fasting blood test to find out.
+You might need more than just one allied health professional (like a psychologist, a podiatrist, heart specialist).
+You need a plan, and your GP will help you.

-Prepare to talk to a qualified dietician - by listing all the foods you eat, all the drinks you consume (soft drinks and alcohol are very high in calories/kilojoules), and the amount of water you take in.
-Include exercise and other physical activities (and note how much time you spend in sedentary behaviours like sitting at a computer).
+Write everything down (including snacks and alcohol), to see what your habits are, and to prepare to talk to a qualified dietician - list all the foods you eat, all the drinks you consume (soft drinks and alcohol are very high in calories/kilojoules), and the amount of water you take in.
+Include exercise and other physical activities (and note how much time you spend in sedentary behaviours like sitting at a computer.

-Choose to be flexible with your goal weight and achievement date.
+Choose to be flexible with your goal garment and achievement date.
 Things will - WILL - get in the way.
+Remember that weight isn't actually the outcome that matters.
+Your bust, waist and hip measurements tell the dietician more than your weight.
+The way clothes fit tells you all you need to know.

-If you have a day that has lots of bad choices, go easy on yourself, and get back on the program as soon as you can (e.g., the next day).
+If you have a day that has lots of bad choices or disappointments, go easy on yourself, and get back on the program as soon as you can (e.g., the next day).
 We're all human!!!

-One of the things I found, over the past few months, was that I really needed to enjoy the food I was consuming.
+One of the things I've found, is that I really need to enjoy the food I consume.
 Flavour is important.
 I'm a big fan of seasonings like ginger, garlic and chillies.
 I love truffle salsa, harissa seasoning, and coriander too (though, not all together).
-I like the creaminess of the yoghurt I make, the crunchiness of the nuts and seeds, and the coolness of the frozen fruit in my dessert!
+I like the creaminess of the yoghurt I make (with a little lemon curd), the crunchiness of the nuts and seeds, and the coolness of the frozen fruit in my dessert (or it'swarmness in winter)!
 I even have chocolate (but it's expensive and individually wrapped, so I am frugal with it).
-I made soups and froze half, so I wouldn't get bored.
-I tried different fish, different cuts of meat, and different types of protein.
-Instead of store-bought fish fingers, I made my own (I just rolled pieces of white fish in a mix of oat bran and LSA mix).
+I make soups and freeze half, so I don't get bored.
+I try different fish, different cuts of meat, and different types of protein.
+Instead of store-bought fish fingers, I make my own (I just roll pieces of white fish in a mix of oat bran and LSA mix).

 So, I'm no expert.
-But I've done this now for a few months and started to see the benefits.
+But I've done this now for a while and seen the benefits.
 I know how hard it is to lose weight, especially if you have mobility problems or responsibilities.
 I understand that setbacks can make you feel like nothing will ever work.
 But I also know that asking for help can have a massive effect (and you suddenly have a cheer squad behind you).

 If you have been struggling with your weight, like I have, then please try out the suggestions above, and let me know how you go.